 Gigs followed in a wide range of styles.
 Rod played jazz with artists such as Martin Speake, Paul Clarvis and Stuart Hall, played fingerstyle, blues and ragtime guitar as a soloist, and played Django-style with bands like "Le Jazz" and "The Morellos", whilst also doing the occasional theatre show or playing rock or soul music at parties, weddings and corporate functions.
 Rod continued to write music for jazz trio and for solo guitar, and formed a trio playing gigs in the London area, which led to the CD "A Cool Move", featuring twelve original compositions which you can hear and buy on this web.

-Rod teaches at Kingston University and South Hampstead High School, and performs up and down the country as a soloist, with his own trio, and with various artists including the wonderful Sara Spade and the Noisy Boys.
+Rod teaches privately and at South Hampstead High School, and was for many years visiting lecturer in guitar at Kingston University.
+He performs up and down the country as a soloist, with his own trio, and with various artists including the wonderful Sara Spade and the Noisy Boys.
 Work as an author began with "Django Reinhardt - Know the Man, Play the Music" and "Eddie Van Halen - Know the Man, Play the Music" for Backbeat Books and continued with "The Totally Interactive Guitar Bible" which was published in October 2006 and which has been a huge seller (over 100,000 copies).
 Rod then completed the follow-up "Band Bible", published in 2007 and the complete electric guitar tuition book "The Electric Guitar Handbook".
-In September 2013 "The Jazz Guitar Handbook" arrived and early in 2014 Race Point publications released Rod Fogg's "The Ultimate Guitar Course".
+In September 2013 "The Jazz Guitar Handbook" arrived and early in 2014 Race Point publications released "The Ultimate Guitar Course".

-Other written work includes "How to Read Music" (guess what that's about...!) for Barnes and Noble and Rod also played on the CD to accompany the books "Recording Guitar and Bass" and "Play Acoustic".
+Other written work includes "How to Read Music" for Barnes and Noble, which has been translated into French, Finnish, German, Italian, Spanish and Swedish by Gremese publishing.
+Rod also played on the CD to accompany the books "Recording Guitar and Bass" and "Play Acoustic".
 Music editing work includes "Melody: How to Write Great Tunes" and "The Folk Handbook".